Digg: 2012–2018: The Betaworks era

 On July 20, 2012, new owners Betaworks announced via Twitter that they were rebuilding Digg from scratch, "turning [Digg] back into a start-up".
 Betaworks gave the project a six-week deadline.
-Surveys of existing users, through the website ReThinkDigg.com, were used to inform the development of a new user interface and user experience.
+Surveys of existing users, collected through the website ReThinkDigg.com, were used to inform the development of a new user interface and user experience.

-Digg tried rebooting itself by resetting its version number and launching Digg v1 a day early on July 31, 2012.
+The "rethought" Digg reset its version number and launched as Digg v1 a day prior to the Betaworks project deadline, on July 31, 2012.
 It featured an editorially driven front page, more images, and top, popular and upcoming stories.
 Users could access a new scoring system.
 There was increased support for sharing content to other social platforms such as Twitter and Facebook.
-Digg's front page content is selected by editors, instead of users on other communities like Reddit.
+Digg's front page content was selected by editors, instead of users on other communities like Reddit and a major shift from previously featuring content using a Digg score algorithm.

-In March 2018, Digg announced that it would shut down its RSS reader, Digg Reader.

-Until its sale to BuySellAds.com in 2018, its offices were located at 50 Eldridge Street in New York City's Chinatown.

-Features

-Digg Reader

 In response to the announced shutdown of Google Reader, Digg announced on March 14, 2013 that it was working on its own RSS reader.
 Digg Reader launched on June 28, 2013 as a web and iOS application.
 An Android app was released on August 29, 2013.
 Digg announced that it would shut down Digg Reader on March 26, 2018.

-Issues relating to former Digg website
+2018–2025: The BuySellAds/Money Group era

+In April 2018, ad-tech company BuySellAds bought Digg's assets, as well as its editorial and revenue teams, for an undisclosed amount with Todd Garland becoming CEO of the company.

+During the BuySellAds era, Digg was kept as an editorially curated homepage in the mold of the Betaworks version, staffed with an editorial team of five responsible for the day-to-day content, producing 150 to 200 posts per day, with 12 of them curated into a daily email.
+"We sought out people who (were) in tune with the heartbeat of the internet and are familiar with how content bubbles up and becomes viral.
+While Digg's purpose isn't necessarily to showcase all the viral content of the web, we try to find the things that are most interesting that should get more attention." explained Garland.

+Digg was later acquired by Money Group for an undisclosed amount.